Newsletter - July 2020

 Every single one of us has felt the impact of lockdown.
 Our team has continued to work where they can.
 We’ve embraced Zoom for our regular meetings.
 We’ve successfully applied for emergency financial support and we’ve worked hard on a plan to open the pool as soon as it is safe to do so.

 Covid19 meant that we had to take the hard decision to formally close the pool.
 The loss of railings in a storm and damage to the decking area rendered parts of the surrounding area unsafe.
 Many will have noticed that we’ve had to fence off the area.
-This has been done with heavy heart, but stringent insurance requirements coupled with with an assessment of potential risks mean we must take every action possible to prevent access when it is closed.
-As such we believe it to be a sensible use of resource.
+This has been done with heavy heart, but stringent insurance requirements coupled with an assessment of potential risks mean we must take every action possible to prevent access when it is closed.
+As such we believe it to be a sensible use of resources.
 Let’s hope that we’ll be able to remove it very soon.

 Opening and Painting